Vermont Criminal Statute of Limitations Laws

 Vermont’s Statute of Limitations

-Most other felonies and misdemeanors carry a three-year statute of limitations.
+Most other felonies and misdemeanors carry a 3-year statute of limitations.
 Individual crimes may have their own statute of limitations period.

 Related Resources for Criminal Statute of Limitations